hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ![](../../src/assets/images/posts/gitlab-job-analysis/build-job-short.png)

 We could also finally see the total amount of job queue times.
-It is the amount of time a gitlab CI/CD job has to wait, before it gets picked up by a runner.
+It is the amount of time a GitLab CI/CD job has to wait, before it gets picked up by a runner.

 ![](../../src/assets/images/posts/gitlab-job-analysis/job-queue-times2.png)